PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 - `--scope currentuser` is a ZIP-based installation.
 Users will need to manually update when a new version is released.

-The `--force` switch clobbers a previous installation.
+The `--clobber` switch clobbers a previous installation.

 ## Demo.txt